Skip to main content

 Example

 In the test, module Foo is tested using custom stimulus.
-Module Bar is tested using pre-defined stimulus.
-Both tests, as written, will pass.
+Module Bar is tested using reusable RunUntilFinished stimulus.
+Module Baz is tested using reusable RunUntilSuccess stimulus.
+All tests, as written, will pass.

 import chisel3._